 Ask any college freshman and you will undoubtedly hear that natural and architectural aesthetics played a major part in the ultimate decision of where to attend college.
-From there, opinions tend to differ.
-While some prefer ivy-covered brick buildings, others look for modern, state-of-the-art construction.
+From there, opinions tend to differ, with some students preferring ivy-covered brick buildings and others looking for more modern, state-of-the-art construction.

 Methodology for Beautiful Pacific Northwest Colleges

 Coming up with a ranking of “the most beautiful” presents some inherent challenges.
 For instance, what one person finds beautiful won’t necessarily be the case for others.
 Therefore, we used a holistic approach to determine our top 10 from more than 25 contenders.
 We based our decision on a series of factors, including:

 - architectural awards & recognition

 - notable features

 Keep scrolling for the 10 most beautiful college campuses in the Pacific Northwest!